News:

 you need a new Valk, pull the plastic off the headers,add some chrome, windshield and bags and your golden

-You are probably correct.
-Grin
+You are probably correct. ;D

 I'm really waiting to see what kind of bags & w/s options come out.

 Other than the fixed fairing & the "angry insect" look of the front of the F6B I like it.
-I guess I can get used to the fixed fairing & the insect look which is everywhere except on Harleys Roll Eyes but the new Valk is quite homely campared to the F6B.
+I guess I can get used to the fixed fairing & the insect look which is everywhere except on Harleys :roll: but the new Valk is quite homely campared to the F6B.
 I am assuming the drivelines are the same on the F6B & the new Valk. ???

 After adding hard bags & a w/s to the Valk some of the weight advantage of the Valk will be negated so that points me towards the F6B.